Khoulaiz/gradle-jetty-eclipse-plugin/README.md

     }
     apply plugin: 'jettyEclipse'

+### jettyEclipse

-After that you can configure global settings of the plugin using the `jettyEclipse` extension.
+You can configure global settings of the plugin using the `jettyEclipse` extension.
 The following parameters can be set:

 | Name                     | Type          | Default       | Purpose